On the hillside 5 minutes from Chalong Circle to Kata

 The new Mom Tri’s sister restaurant with beautiful ambience, delicious food, professional, friendly service and stunning panoramic views over Chalong Bay, marina and islands.

 One of Phuket’s most spectacular locations, perched on a hillside high over Chalong Bay.
-Wok Pagoda Kitchen, Mom Tri’s latest venture, enjoys panoramic views from easterly Cape Panwa to Rawai in the south.
+Wok Gallery Kitchen, Mom Tri’s latest venture, enjoys panoramic views from easterly Cape Panwa to Rawai in the south.
 Set like jewels in the turquoise ocean below are green-clad islands.
 On a clear day you can see the misty outline of Ko Phi Phi.
 Marvellous.

 The restaurant has two spacious verandahs to take full advantage of the setting – one, open to the sea and sky, the upper level enclosed by glass.
 Imaginative touches include jungly paintings after Henry Rousseau and large mirrors reflecting the ocean theme.
 A garden supplies fresh herbs.
 Like the classy and friendly service, the décor is unpretentious, but entirely appropriate: granite-topped tables, comfortable chairs, wine glasses that will not disappear in a gust of wind.
 Nearby is the yakitori bar, serving delicious tapas with drinks.